mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/storage/external-storage/index.md

 REX-Ray by default will fail after 13 EBS volumes are attached.
 Use the [config option useLargeDeviceRange to extend this limit][13], which was introduced in RexRay v0.11.4.

 EBS volumes present as non-volatile memory express (NVMe) devices on certain newer EC2 instance types.
 Support for NVMe was only added to RexRay in v0.11.4.
-You will need to take the following prerequisite steps for RexRay to work with NVMe devices on CentOS (on newer CoreOS AMIs this is unnecessary):
+You will need to take the following prerequisite steps for RexRay to work with NVMe devices on CentOS (on newer AMIs this may be unnecessary):

 1. Install the NVMe CLI command.